 A panel is a group of people that we’ve chosen to represent a larger universe of people.
 Since it’s not feasible to include everyone in a specific geographic area, like a country or city, we use sophisticated sampling and statistics to ensure that the sample we use is representative of the larger population.
 How do we do this?
 Nielsen data scientists create miniature populations that mimic the behavior of the larger overall populations.
 In that way, we can accurately understand the behavior of a larger population without actually engaging with each and every person in that larger group.

 HOW IS PANEL DATA USED?

 We use panel data to understand consumer behavior.
-Whether it be to know what shows consumers are watching on TV or what they’re buying at the store, our panel data provides an accurate picture of how consumers are engaging with media and what products they’re buying.
-For example, the media industry considers our TV panel in the U.S. as the gold standard for knowing who’s watching what.
+Whether it be to know what shows consumers are watching on TV or how much time they’re spending listening to the radio, Nielsen panel data provides an accurate picture of how consumers are engaging with media.
+For example, the media industry considers the Nielsen TV panel in the U.S. as the gold standard for knowing who’s watching what.
 In fact, our data is the currency that the TV industry uses for buying and selling advertising.